DrakeMTB/drakeMTB/webpages/parents.md

 considered	field	trips,	everyone	needs	to	complete	a	pile	of	paperwork	before	participating	in any	team	activities.

-All	attached	forms must be	completed	and	returned	by	Saturday,	September	17.
-**LATE	OR	INCOMPLETE	SUBMITTAL	=	NO OLEMA	CAMPING	TRIP** This	due	date	is	imposed	by	the	School	District	to	allow	for	District	Board	approval	of	the camping	trip.
+All	attached	forms must be	completed	and	returned	by	Saturday,	September	17.	<font color="red">LATE	OR	INCOMPLETE	SUBMITTAL	=	NO OLEMA	CAMPING	TRIP ON OCTOBER 14th, NO EXCEPTIONS! <\font> This	due	date	is	imposed	by	the	School	District	to	allow	for	District	Board	approval	of	the camping	trip.

 **** Checklist	of	forms	-	Please	complete	all	forms,	even	if	you’re	not	sure	if	you]ll	drive	or	attend:	****